Erik Johan Löfgren: Biography

 He returned to Finland in 1858 and remained there until 1862, living in Turku at first, then moving to Helsinki, where he became a successful portrait painter and teacher.
 But, after sixteen years abroad, he became restless at home and took an opportunity to move to Paris.
 The following two years, he exhibited at the Salon.
 In 1864, he completed what is, perhaps, his best known work; Karin Månsdotter with mad King Erik XIV sleeping on her knee.
 After being exhibited in Sweden, King Charles XV awarded him the medal "Litteris et Artibus".

 After returning to Finland in 1865 and settling in Helsinki, he devoted himself entirely to portrait painting.
 In addition to Cygnæus and Runeberg, his sitters included Carl Gustaf Estlander, Zachris Topelius and Magnus von Wright.

 In 1878, he received a commission from the church in Somero for an altarpiece featuring the Transfiguration of Jesus.
 He began working there then, in 1879, went to Munich to complete some of the panels.
 While there, he became seriously ill and returned to the family home in Turku in 1881.
-He soon had a stroke, followed by a loss of vision that left him unable to work, and died in 1884.
+He soon had a stroke, followed by a loss of vision that left him unable to work, and died in Turku in 1884.